Article written by Elisa - Travel Writer & Local in France

 Day 0 | Arrival in Paris

-The first stop in your Paris to Nice road trip is Paris.
+The first stop of this Paris to Nice road trip is Paris.
 Before driving from Paris to Nice take your time to visit the French capital, which really needs no introduction.

 How many days in Paris?
 We recommend a minimum of two full days to get a feel of what the city has to offer, plus an additional day trip to visit the Palace of Versailles and its Gardens.

 If you have the budget, go for a hotel with Eiffel Tower views.
 A good (and cheaper) alternative is the Handsome Hotel by Elegancia in Paris 1.
 Located just 800 meters from the Louvre, this hotel offers its guests great facilities and always gets the best reviews.

 Days 1 and 2 | Paris

 Day 3 | Day Trip to Versailles

 On the third full day of your French trip, grab a train, or take a guided tour to visit the amazing Château de Versailles and its surrounding gardens.

 There’s so much to see and do in Versailles that we recommend planning this day trip well in advance.
 Check out this Versailles guide to find the best way to visit Versailles for you.

 Day 4 | Paris – Beaune

 Morning in Auxerre

-Instead of heading directly to Beaune, we recommend taking your time and visiting a couple of places in Bourgogne for beautiful architecture and delicious regional specialties.
-We recommend a stop at Auxerre, the fourth-largest city in Burgundy, bisected by the river Yonne.
+Instead of heading directly to Beaune, we recommend a stop at Auxerre, a lovely small city in Burgundy bisected by the river Yonne.

 The historical center is made of beautiful medieval and Renaissance-style buildings, and it is protected as a historic city.
-Wander the old town with its beautiful churches, half-timbered houses, and its iconic Clock Tower.
+Wander the Old Town with its beautiful churches, half-timbered houses, and its iconic Clock Tower.
 The promenade along the river is beautiful and relaxing.

 Afternoon in Beaune

 Beaune is an excellent place to spend the night, especially because it is the capital of Burgundy wines.
-Because wine-tasting and driving are far from perfect partners, we recommend parking the car for the afternoon and take part in some Burgundy wine tastings!
+Because wine-tasting and driving are far from perfect partners, we recommend parking the car for the afternoon and take part in some Burgundy wine tastings.